SakuraAyase/wuxiaworld-to-text/README.md

 # wuxiaworld-to-text
-Download available novel friom wuxiaworld.com, and store it into text.
+Download available novels from wuxiaworld.com, and store it into text.